-• Does DSS enforce MCC requirements requiring high-density and OBJECTIVES: • Does DSS enforce MCC requirements requiring high-density and
+• Does DSS enforce MCC requirements requiring high-density and CBJECTIVES: • Commercial building owners to procure recycling services?

 - RATIONALE: A 2010 study found that high-density and commercial buildings generated nearly 25% of all of Chicago's waste, and that, while an estimated 42% of that waste was recyclable, only 19% was recycled.
-In 2016, the City amended the MCC to clarify building owners' recycling responsibilities and increase fines for non-compliance. - 3.
+In 2016, the City amended the MCC to clarify building owners' recycling responsibilities and increase fines for non-compliance. - 2.
 Chicago Department of Transportation (CDOT) Traffic Signal Management System

-• Does CDOT traffic signal management and coordination, including staffing, meet industry best practices and peer city models?
+• Does CDOT traffic signal management and coordination, including staffing, OBJECTIVES: meet industry best practices and peer city models?

 - Does CDOT administer an effective maintenance program to ensure that traffic signals remain in good working order? - RATIONALE: CDOT oversees 3,035 intersections with traffic signals in the City.
 Proper system management, coordination, and maintenance of these signals can prevent loss of time and money by the City and its citizens.
-Studies in peer cities have shown that traffic signal management improvements can reduce wait times by 40% and travel time by 26%, and cut emissions by 21%. - 4.
+Studies in peer cities have shown that traffic signal management improvements can reduce wait times by 40% and travel time by 26%, and cut emissions by 21%. - 3.
 DWM Water Main Replacement Cost Control

-- Do construction costs for water main replacement projects align with cost estimates? - Does DWM hold contractors accountable for exceeding maximum completion times and failing to meet other contract provisions? - RATIONALE: Launched in 2012, the Water Main Replacement Program is a decade-long project to replace 880 miles of century-old water pipes.
-City crews perform approximately 40% of the work, while the remaining 60% is performed by contractors.
-The City has allocated \$1.1 billion for water distribution improvements in the 2017-2021 CIP.

-5. Chicago Department of Aviation (CDA) Oversight of Airport Construction Projects
+- Do construction costs for water main replacement projects align with cost s: estimates? - Does DWM hold contractors accountable for exceeding maximum completion times and failing to meet other contract provisions? - RATIONALE: Launched in 2012, the Water Main Replacement Program is a decade-long project to replace 880 miles of century-old water pipes.
+City crews perform approximately 40% of the work, while contractors perform the remaining 60%.
+The City has allocated \$1.1 billion for water distribution improvements in the 2017-2021 CIP. - 4.
+Chicago Department of Aviation (CDA) Oversight of Airport Construction Projects